 - Identify which stakeholders share your position, and which stakeholders do not. - Don't spend all your time trying to persuade others.
-Listen carefully to other delegates and absorb what they are saying. - > Try to identify common interests you share with stakeholders who oppose your position. - > Try to identify common concerns you share. - What do you actually agree on with another stakeholder even if your end conclusion is different?
+Listen carefully to other delegates and absorb what they are saying. - Try to identify common interests you share with stakeholders who oppose your position.
+What can you actually agree on? - Try to identify common concerns you share. - Even if you cannot reach full agreement on everything, are there elements you can agree upon?